geneontology/geneontology.github.io/_docs/sparql.md

     is causally upstream of, positive effect of a molecular function
 ```

 > This introduction was important to understand the underlying RDF/OWL structure used to store GO-CAMs.
-In the next section, we'll see how query the GO SPARQL endpoint to retrieve some specific pieces of knowledge.
+In the next section, we'll see how to query the GO SPARQL endpoint to retrieve specific pieces of knowledge.

 ## SPARQL to query GO-CAMs